An eco-friendly lifestyle made easy

 Check the labels: eco-friendly materials only!

 There are also big brands that sell products made of organic cotton or even of recycled products!
 I worked at one of those brands for a while and that’s the only thing I would buy from them.

-A company like Inditex may be considered local for a Spanish people because it is the nationality of its founder, Ortega.
-However, it is far from a local business as you know!
-Globalization has made it a monster, and we could debate for hours to discuss pros and cons.
+A company like Inditex may be considered local by a Spaniard because Spain is where its founder, Ortega, is from.
+However, it is far from being a local business, as you know!
+Globalization has made it a monster, and we could debate for hours over the pros and cons.

 But it’s not the point I wanted to make.
 All I am saying is that if I have the choice, I would rather buy local and avoid all these big brands.
 And if I buy from a big brand, I would only buy the clothes made close by, and from recycled or organic materials.

-In my neighbourhood, Poblenou, I found 2 clothes stores that make quality products and remain very affordable, which also helps run the local economy.
+In my neighbourhood, Poblenou, I found two clothes stores that make quality products and remain very affordable, which also helps run the local economy.

 For furniture, it also seems very complicated.
-We immediately think of Ikea or any other big brand when we have to buy a table.
-You might say it’s still European!
+We immediately think of Ikea or any other major brand when we have to buy a table.
+You might say it’s still European if you are living in Europe!
 But maybe there are other solutions.
-Ask around, there are lots of people with recycling projects, to give a second life to objects.
-I have heard of this type of shops in France for example.
+Ask around, there are lots of people with recycling projects, giving objects a second life.
+I have heard of this type of shop in France for example.